H3llKa1ser/Homelabbing-Recipes/Cyber Range Homelab/Networking/Firewall Rules Configuration.md

     Protocol: Any
     Source: CYBER_RANGE subnets
     Destination: CYBER_RANGE address
-    Description: Allow traffic to all devices on the USERNETWORK network
+    Description: Allow traffic to all devices on the CYBER_RANGE network

 Click Save